-Taihape is the home of Ngāti Tamakopiri, it celebrates its rural heritage, the mighty gumboot and has a strong sense of community.
+Taihape celebrates its rural heritage, the mighty gumboot and has a strong sense of community.

 Taihape provides easy access to the iconic mountains of the Central Plateau, the Rangitīkei River, several national forest parks and the Hawke's Bay.

 Located on the western bank of the Hautapu River, the town was built in a small basin surrounded by hills.
 Originally Taihape was a small natural clearing in dense bush, with the first European settlers arriving in 1894.